worldbank/mena-pov/README.md

 ## Features
 - Import and manage large geospatial datasets
 - Comprehensive data preprocessing and cleaning functions
-- Advanced spatial analysis tools for poverty and vulnerability assessment
+- Spatial analysis tools for poverty and vulnerability assessment
-- Customizable visualization options for intuitive understanding of results
+- Visulalizations options for intuitive understanding of results
 - Export of results for further analysis or presentation

 ## Repository Structure